tehwave/gm48.net-leaderboards-gms2/README.md

 The project will not work out-of-the-box, as you must first retrieve an access token via [gm48.net OAuth2 for GameMaker Studio 2](https://github.com/tehwave/gm48.net-oauth2-gms2).

-You must also change the `leaderboardId` variable's value in the `obj_example` object resource to a corresponding leaderboard UUID in gm48.net Dashboard > (your game) > Leaderboards.
+You must also change the `leaderboardId` variable's value in the `obj_example` object resource to a corresponding leaderboard ID in gm48.net Dashboard > Games > (your game) > Leaderboards.

 2) Launch the game in debug mode (F6).
 Watch the console output for debugging information.